algogz/questions/q/aws-devop-pro.md

 Explanation:

 S3 stores all snapshots.
 If S3 is unavailable, snapshots are unavailable.
 Amazon EC2 also uses Amazon S3 to store snapshots (backup copies) of the data volumes.
-You can use snapshotsfor recoveringdataquicklyandreliablyincaseofapplicationorsystemfailures.
-Youcanalsouse snapshotsasabaselinetocreatemultiplenewdatavolumes,expandthe sizeofanexistingdata volume,ormovedatavolumesacrossmultipleAvailabilityZones, thereby making your data usage highly scalable.
+You can use snapshotsfor rec over in g data quickly and reli a bly in case of application or system failures.
+Youcanalsouse snapshots as a base line to create multiple new data volumes,expandthe size of an existing data volume,or move data volumes across multiple Availability Zones, thereby making your data usage highly scalable.
 For more information about using data volumesandsnapshots,see AmazonElasticBlockStore. http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonS3.html

 </p></details><hr>